kermitt2/Pub2TEI/Readme.md

 ## How it works

-The project offers a web service and a batch command-line for transforming and enhancing publisher XML in an efficient parallelized manner.
+The project offers a web service for transforming and enhancing publisher XML in an efficient parallelized manner.

-It uses a set of style sheets for converting XML documents encoded in various scientific publisher formats into a common TEI XML format.
+It uses a set of stylesheets for converting XML documents encoded in various scientific publisher formats into a common TEI XML format.
 These style sheets have been first developed in the context of the European Project PEER and have been then further extended over the last years, in particular in the context of the ISTEX project.
-Depending on the publishers (see bellow), the encoding of bibliographical information, abstracts, citation and full texts are supported.
+Depending on the publishers (see above), the encoding of bibliographical information, abstracts, citation and full texts are supported.

 Enhancement is then realized by Grobid, selecting the appropriate model dynamically from the publisher XML based on the identified raw fields that can be further structured.